funkhaus/vuehaus/README.md

 ### Block Content

-`content` is an array that contains 1 or more piece of data, identified with a name and a type:
+`content` is an array that contains 1 or more objects with a name and a type:

 ```js
 content: [